adi1985a/Tonsberg-Sykkel-Service/README.markdown

 ## 📄 Overview

 **Tønsberg Sykkelservice AS** is a responsive HTML-based website designed to promote a bicycle service, rental, and sales business located in Tønsberg, Norway.
 The site aims to attract customers by showcasing its offerings through a dynamic video hero section, clear service cards, and a customer testimonial slider.
-Built with a focus on modern web practices, it utilizes **Alpine.js** for client-side interactivity (like the testimonial slider and mobile menu), **Font Awesome** for iconography, and the "Inter" **Google Font** for typography.
+Built with a focus on modern web practices, it utilizes **Alpine.js** for client-side interactivity (like the testimonial slider and mobile menu), **Font Awesome** for iconography, **AOS (Animate On Scroll)** for smooth animations, and the "Inter" **Google Font** for typography.
 All content is presented in Norwegian, tailored to the local market.

 <br><br>
 <p align="center">